boltomli/Data-for-CustomVoice.AI/README.md

 * Text

-  Text files can be in most common encodings now as Azure custom voice service is updated.
+  Text files can be in most common encoding methods now as Azure custom voice service is updated.
 For examples, UTF-8/UTF-16LE/UTF-8 with BOM.
 Most modern text editor should be able to handle this.
 Take [Visual Studio Code](https://code.visualstudio.com) as an example.
-Bring up `Command Pallette` in `View` menu item (shortcut: `⇧⌘P` or `Ctrl+Shift+P`), type in `Change File Encoding`, select `Save with Encoding`, then `UTF-16 LE`.
+Bring up `Command Palette` in `View` menu item (shortcut: `⇧⌘P` or `Ctrl+Shift+P`), type in `Change File Encoding`, select `Save with Encoding`, then `UTF-16 LE`.

 * Audio